temporalio/documentation/docs/go/how-to-set-workeroptions-in-go.md

 A value of `0` sets to the default value.

 This rate is managed by the Temporal Cluster and limits the Activity Tasks per second for the entire Task Queue.
-This is in contrast to [`WorkerActivityTasksPerSecond`](#workeractivitytaskspersecond) controls activities only per worker.
+This is in contrast to [`WorkerActivitiesPerSecond`](#workeractivitiespersecond) controls activities only per worker.

 Notice that the number is represented in float, so that you can set it to less than 1 if needed.
 For example, set the number to 0.1 means you want your activity to be executed once for every 10 seconds.